pierretallotte/ctf-writeups/htb-jerry/README.md

----
-title: "Hack The Box - Jerry"
-date: 2023-10-22
----
 ## Description
 Although Jerry is one of the easier machines on Hack The Box, it is realistic as Apache Tomcat is often found exposed and configured with common or weak credentials.
 ## Information gathering
-Let's by an nmap scan of the TCP ports:
+Let's run a nmap scan of the TCP ports:
 ```
 $nmap -p- 10.129.136.9
 Starting Nmap 7.93 ( https://nmap.org ) at 2023-10-01 19:43 CEST
 Note: Host seems down.
 If it is really up, but blocking our ping probes, try -Pn
 Nmap done: 1 IP address (0 hosts up) scanned in 3.06 seconds
 ```
-Ping seems blocked so I will try again with `-Pn` as suggested:
+Ping seems blocked, so I will try again with `-Pn` as suggested:
 ```
 $nmap -Pn -p- -oN nmap  10.129.136.9
 Starting Nmap 7.93 ( https://nmap.org ) at 2023-10-01 19:44 CEST